Beccatheanalyst/Critical-Care-Nursing/README.md

 EDA involved exploring Dataset to answer key questions such as;
 1. What is the total number of RN per state?
 2. What is the number of nursing schools by state?
-3. What is the percentage of CCRN by state?
-4. What is the percentage of total RNs with each type of critical care certification by state?
+3. What is the percentage of total RNs with each type of critical care certification by state?
-5. What is the ratio of hospitals to Nursing schools?
-6. What is the ratio of Nursing schools in relation to RNs?
+4. What is the ratio of Nursing schools in relation to RNs?
-7. What is the ratio of Nursing schools relative to Hospitals?
+5. What is the ratio of Nursing schools relative to Hospitals?
-8. What is the ratio of Hospitals to RNs?

 ### Data Analysis
 ```sql